pupil-labs/pupil-docs/src/alpha-lab/scanpath-rim.md

 :::

 ## Visualising gaze exploration with scanpaths
 Scanpaths are graphical representations of gaze over time.
-As shown in the video above, they contain fixation locations (blue numbered circles) and saccades made between fixations (blue connecting lines).
-The size of the circles reflect fixation durations, with longer fixations corresponding to bigger circles.
-The length of the connecting lines reflect saccadic amplitudes, with larger gaze shifts corresponding to longer lines.
 Scanpaths offer a glimpse into how the observer has focused their attention on different aspects of the scene, which is a valuable tool for understanding a person's visual attention and perception.
+The video above shows:
+- Fixation locations are visualized as blue numbered circles.
+Saccades are shown with blue lines connecting fixations.
+- Fixation duration is mapped to circle size.
+Longer fixations corresponding to bigger circles.
+- Lines visualize saccades.
+Longer lines correspond larger saccadic amplitude (larger shifts in gaze).

 In this guide, we will show you how to generate both static and dynamic scanpath visualisations using your Reference Image Mapper exported data.